Post Graduate Diploma in Management (PGDM) - Equivalent to MBA

 Overview

 St. Joseph's Institute of Management offers a two-year full-time PGDM program which is equivalent to an MBA by AIU.
 This well-regarded PGDM is the institute’s flagship program and is recognized by the AICTE and accredited by NBA.
-Students may specialize in two out of the four specializations (1.
+Students may specialize in two out of the five specializations specializations (1.
 Finance 2.
 Marketing 3.
 Human Resources Management 4.
 Operations & Supply Chain Management 5.
 Business Analytics) offered by the institute.

 The institute has a modern state-of-the-art campus on Primrose Road, off MG road, the heart of Bangalore’s business district.
 Faculty have degrees from top notch schools in the country and abroad, and personal attention towards each student is emphasized.
 As a result, students are placed well and have gone on to assume important positions in the industry.